rhasselbaum/duplicity-unattended/README.md

 If all goes well, you will get an email with a summary of the most recent backups found in the bucket.

 From now on, the function will run once a day and email you only when there have been no recent backups for the number of days you specified.
 The function will look for recent backups in any S3 "folder" that contains at least one backup set from any time in the past.
+You can deploy additional stacks for each bucket you want to monitor.

 If you prefer to deploy the CloudFormation template directly from source code instead of from the Serverless Application Repository, you can.
 The steps are roughly as follows:

 1. Install [Pipenv](https://pipenv.readthedocs.io/en/latest/) for Python 3 if you don't already have it.
-1. Change to the `cfn/backup-monitor` directory.
-1. Install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/index.html#lang/en_us) into a virtual environment:
+1. From the source repo directory, install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/index.html#lang/en_us) into a virtual environment:
    ```
    pipenv install --dev
    ```
+1. Change to the `cfn/backup-monitor` directory.
 1. Set up your AWS CLI credentials so SAM can read them (e.g. using `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).
 1. Run the SAM command to package the CloudFormation template and upload the Lambda function to S3:
    ```